rhealbarnett/rf-transpond/README.md

 ###### RK4 and Boris push method solvers to reproduce fig 13 in VE paper

-BP method x and v results are an order of magnitude lower than expected??
+Both methods: x and v results are an order of magnitude lower than expected??
 Shape of vx, vy and vz look correct though.
 Note: both the rk4 and Boris push method are second order accurate.